Elk Grove's 'I can't breathe' case remanded for new trial by 9th Circuit; Who directed the testimony of Dr. Tovar at the center of the decision?

 Appearing before the U.S. Court of Appeal 9th Circuit appealing the case Jennifer Landerso v.
 Samuel Schafer is plaintiffs attorney Eric Grant. |

 A few years before the murder of George Floyd while in custody with Minneapolis Police sparked a national civil rights movement, there was a similar case in Elk Grove, Calif.
-In that case, Daniel Landeros died while in custody after being taken into custody by Elk Grove Police.
+In that case, Daniel Landeros died while in custody of Elk Grove Police.

 Landeros died on November 30, 2016.
 Here is an Elk Grove News story of the incident as disclosed by the Elk Grove Police Department.